michelde/knxd-docker/docs/quick-start.md

 ## Next Steps

-- Read the [Configuration Guide](configuration.md) for detailed setup
+- Read the [Configuration Guide](configuration.md) for detailed setupi
 - Check [Interface-specific guides](interfaces/) for your hardware
 - Review [Integration guides](integration/) for your home automation system
 - Explore [Advanced topics](advanced/) for optimization